TheMarlboroMan/punge/README.md

 - Clear the stdin when done.
 - Copy data files on build

-- Normalize board format as far as files are concerned (perhaps board first, info later????).
-	- board first, sure... how do we signal the metadata?? some string or just anything beyond the 25st line.
-	- metadata could be signales from the 26 line, as pairs of key:value, one in each line
-- board info: name, intended output, starting stack values, author
 - Normalize puzzle set structure (a directory with a set.dat file with info and the boards listed).
 	- author
 	- comments